Comparing Yamato (OTCMKTS:YATRY) and Mullen Group (OTCMKTS:MLLGF)

 Yamato Holdings Co., Ltd. provides delivery, logistics, home convenience, e-business, financial, auto works, and other related services in Japan, North America, and internationally.
 The company's Delivery segment offers small parcel delivery services, such as door-to-door parcel delivery and posting services.
 Its BIZ-Logistics segment provides intercompany logistics services to B2B supply-chain management market.
 The company's Home Convenience segment offers lifestyle support services, including moving and household effects delivery services.
 Its e-Business segment provides information services comprising ASP services and information systems development for business markets.
 The company's Financial segment offers settlement and collection services to customers and business customers.
 Its Autoworks segment provides vehicle maintenance and fuel supply services for transport companies.
 The company was founded in 1919 and is headquartered in Tokyo, Japan.

-Receive News & Ratings for Yamato Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Yamato and related companies with MarketBeat.com's FREE daily email newsletter.
+Receive News & Ratings for Mullen Group Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Mullen Group and related companies with MarketBeat.com's FREE daily email newsletter.